momentum-mod/docs/content/docs/guide/map_submission/map_zoning.md

     - If the platform you're zoning is not rectangular see the [Freeform Mode](#freeform-mode) section
 4. Choose the height of your zone ( please follow the [zone height requirements](#zone-height))
     - Make sure the **destination entity** is inside of your zone
+    - The entity will turn green when encompassed by the region
-    - It's usually above any starting platform ( grey box in the video below )
+    - The entity is usually above any starting platform ( grey box in the video below )
 5. If necessary, change the [Safe Height](#safe-height) of your zone

 {{<hint info>}}